Becoming a Missionary

 What better quality ministry work and how much more ministry could you do if you were fully financially supported as a missionary?

-Have you considered devoting 3-6 months to solely focusing on raising support so that you can be fully supported sooner rather than later?
+Have you considered devoting 3-6 months solely to focusing on support-raising so that you can be fully supported sooner rather than later?

-Will you still serve God as a missionary even if the support does not come in?
+Will you still serve God as a missionary even if the support does not come in to your liking or timetable?
 2 Corinthians 6:1-13

 How are you showing your spouse and children that God provides for those who serve Him?

-Will your children want to serve God as a missionary based upon your example?
+Will your children want to serve God as missionaries based upon your example?

 What would be more beneficial to the ministry to which God has called you: being fully financially supported or working another job alongside your ministry work?
 Why or why not?